Car brand reviews

 How much do Toyota cars cost?

-Toyota's reputation for dependability and its long warranty help keep second-hand values high, which benefits overall running costs as you lose less money when you come to sell the car on - although it does mean your ticket to used Toyota ownership comes at a price.
+Toyota's reputation for dependability and its long five-year new car warranty help keep second-hand values high, which benefits overall running costs as you lose less money when you come to sell the car on.
+Although it does mean your ticket to used Toyota ownership comes at a price.

 Choosing the best Toyota car

-Toyota majors on hybrid models, having invented the genre with the Prius, which remains the most popular hybrid car in the world.
-The Prius is now also offered in Plug-In Hybrid form so that you can recharge it at home and use it as a pure electric vehicle for commuting.
-The Auris and Yaris are offered as hybrids as well.
+Toyota majors on petrol/electric ‘hybrid’ models, having invented the genre with the Toyota Prius - this remains the most popular hybrid car in the world.
+It's now also offered in a Prius Plug-In Hybrid form, so you can recharge it at home and use it as a pure electric vehicle for commuting.